Nail (fastener): History

 From the late 1700s to the mid-1900s, nail prices fell by a factor of 10; since then nail prices have increased slightly, reflecting in part an upturn in materials prices and a shift toward specialty nails.

 Hand wrought

+In hand-working of nails, a smith works an approximately conical iron pin tapering to a point.
+This is then inserted into a nail-header (also known as a nail-plate), essentially a plate of iron with a small hole in it.
+The broad end of the pin is slightly wider than the hole of the nail-header: the smith fits the pin into the hole of the nail-header and then hammers the broad end of the pin.
+Unable to advance through the hole, the broad end is flattened against the nail-header to create a nail-head.
+In at least some metalworking traditions, nail-headers might have been identical to draw-plates (a plate bored with tapering holes of different sizes through which wire can be drawn to extrude it to increasingly fine proportions).

 The Bible provides a number of references to nails, including the story in Judges of Jael the wife of Heber, who drives a nail (or tent-peg) into the temple of a sleeping Canaanite commander; the provision of iron for nails by King David for what would become Solomon's Temple; and in connection with the crucifixion of Jesus Christ.

 The Romans made extensive use of nails.
 The Roman army, for example, left behind seven tons of nails when it evacuated the fortress of Inchtuthil in Perthshire in Scotland in 86 to 87 CE.

 The term "penny", as it refers to nails, probably originated in medieval England to describe the price of a hundred nails.
-Nails themselves were sufficiently valuable and standardized to be used as an informal medium of exchange.
+Nails themselves were sufficiently valuable and standardized to be used as an impromptu medium of exchange; trading between James Cook's entourage and Tahitians in the later half of the 18th century being a notable example with the absence of metals in Polynesia's volcanic islands until knowledge of the malleable iron came spread following the breaking apart of Jacob Roggeveen's abandoned Afrikaansche Galey wreck by Takapoto islanders in 1722.